OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 this is a rare and troublesome situation that requires manual intervention.

+The heuristics are applied in the order in which they are listed below.
+The outcome is sensitive to the ordering.
+The ordering is forced to some extent by internal logic [discuss after the reader knows what the heuristics are].

 ### Candidate identification

-The analysis loop begins by identifying candidate nodes.
+Given a source node, the analysis loop begins by identifying candidate nodes in the union taxonomy.

 Potentially, any source node might match any union node, because we do not have complete information about synonymies, and we have no information that can be used to definitively rule out any particular match.
-Of course considering all options is not practical, so we limit the search to union nodes that have a name (primary or synonym) in common with the source node.
+Of course considering all options is not practical, so we limit the search to union nodes that have a name-string (either primary or synonym) that matches any name-string of the source node.

-### Separation heuristic: Skeleton taxonomy

-The heuristics are described in the order in which they are applied.
-The outcome is sensitive to the ordering.
+### Separate taxa if in disjoint 'divisions'

 If taxa A and B belong to taxa C and D (respectively), and C and D are known to be disjoint, then A and B can be considered distinct.
 For